fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 goodness metric adopted here is that all implementations must be measured at state-of-the-art inference accuracy.

-This means that they will consider the data from other papers in which they used the data format (for NorthPole, either INT8, INT4 or INT2) that gives the highest accuracy on the network being run
+The authors consider the data from other papers in which they used the data format (FP, INT) that gives the highest accuracy on the network being run on the chip, to ensure fair comparison.

 > The architecture-independent cost metrics adopted here are now introduced.
 Turning first to energy, > different integrated- circuit (IC) implementations